s240440/s240440.github.io/index.md

 layout: default

 title: Exploring the Landscape of Beer Reviews
-subtitle: A Deep Dive into Inter- and Cross-National Opinions on Beers.
-Are Some Countries More Opinionated Than Others?
+subtitle: A deep dive into inter- and cross-national opinions on beers
+subsubtitle: Are some countries more opinionated than others?

 authors:
   - name: Martin Nguyen -